ExpressGateway/express-gateway/README.md

   - `url`: the URL to forward requests to
 - `pipelines`: a list of objects with the following keys:
   - `name`: the name of the pipeline
-  - `Policies`: the set of actions that should take place when a request is received on one of the public endpoints.
-Represented as a list of objects with the following keys (see below for more information):
+  - `Policies`: the set of policies that should take place when a request is received on one of the public endpoints.
+Each policy is represented as a list of objects with the following keys (see below for more information):
     - `condition`.
 This condition must be satisfied to trigger the action.
     - `action`.
 The name of the action to carry out.
-    - `params`.
-The parameters for the action.

 ```yaml
 http: